TrajectoryFormer: 3D Object Tracking Transformer with Predictive Trajectory Hypotheses: Introduction

 Other methods have attempted to enhance 3D MOT by modeling the spatial context among different boxes.
 PolarMOT~\cite{kim2022polarmot} adopts Graph Neural Network (GNN) to establish the spatial-temporal relationship between trajectories and different boxes, followed by edge classification to conduct association.
 Similarly, InterTrack~\cite{willes2022intertrack} employs attention mechanisms to interact between trajectories and all boxes, generating the affinity matrix for association.
 These methods generally leverage global context information, resulting in improved tracking performance compared to heuristic methods.
 However, they still only rely on detection boxes for associating with existing trajectories, which limits the recall rate when the detector misses objects.
 Thus, incorporating additional box candidates for association has great potential to improve the recall and performance of 3D MOT.

-To overcome the limitations of existing approaches, we present TrajectoryFormer, a novel point-cloud-based 3D MOT framework.
-Our framework generates multiple trajectory hypotheses with hybrid candidate boxes, enabling better tracking of challenging objects.
-It then employs a per-hypothesis feature encoding module and a cross-hypothesis feature interaction module to learn representative features for selecting the best hypotheses.
+To overcome the limitations of existing approaches, we present TrajectoryFormer, a point-cloud-based 3D MOT framework.
+Our framework generates multiple trajectory hypotheses with hybrid candidate boxes, enabling robust tracking of challenging objects.
+It employs a per-hypothesis feature encoding module and a cross-hypothesis feature interaction module to learn representative features for selecting the best hypotheses.
 The per-hypothesis feature encoding module encodes both the appearance and motion information of each hypothesis, whereas the feature interaction module captures the contextual relationship among all hypotheses.
-By leveraging multiple hypotheses and contextual information, TrajectoryFormer can enhance tracking performance in challenging scenarios with limited overhead, as shown in Fig.~\ref{fig:performance}.
+By leveraging multiple hypotheses and contextual information, TrajectoryFormer can enhance tracking performance in challenging scenarios with limited overhead.

 Specifically, our framework first generates multiple trajectory hypotheses for each existing trajectory using two types of association candidate boxes: temporally predicted boxes and current frame detection boxes.
 Unlike existing approaches that only consider detection boxes at the current frame, we design a small motion prediction network that generate predicted boxes for several future frames of each history trajectory.
 This allows us to generate multiple trajectory hypotheses for an object by linking its history trajectory with both temporally predicted boxes (generated by its motion prediction at different past time steps) and current frame detection boxes (matched by nearest distance of box centers).
 Such a strategy enables the network to recover objects missed by the detector at the current moment and provides additional association options that can help correct trajectory errors caused by low-quality detection boxes.